Ruk33/Wursty/README.md

         - `<package name>`

 ##What happens if a dependency is requested in multiple versions?
-It will (when implemented) only display an error message (I know, high tech).
+It will only display an error message (I know, high tech).

 ##How to compile?
 ```